Do folks living in Florida know how fortunate they are?

 In Florida the Democrat’s socialist craziness stops at the state line.
 Under governor Ron DeSantis Florida has led the country in fighting what DeSantis says is the “woke mind virus.”
 In 2022 he signed the Stop WOKE Act, banning critical race theory and other such garbage in public schools

 There is no more DEI nonsense in the state’s schools from kindergartens to universities.
 DeSantis also moved fast with no-nonsense measures to protect Jewish students.
-Attempt an antisemitic, pro-Palestinian protest on a Florida campus and you’ll soon find yourself transferring to an out-of-state liberal school after you bail out of jail.
+Attempt an antisemitic, pro-Palestinian protest on a Florida campus and you’ll soon find yourself transferring to an out-of-state liberal school after you bail out of jail or complete your sentence.

 For example, earlier this month Gov. DeSantis designated the Council on American Islamic Relations (CAIR) and the Muslim Brotherhood as foreign terrorist organizations, following the lead of Texas, which took a similar step last month.